thisisparker/dotnet-jekyll/_posts/2025-06-06-new-website-for-malaika.md

 image_alt: A random assortment of generated blue tiles in the style of the (purple) tiles on Malaika's site.
 ---

-A few weeks again, my friend [Malaika Handa](https://malaikahanda.com) nerd-sniped me with an interesting request.
+A few weeks ago, my friend [Malaika Handa](https://malaikahanda.com) nerd-sniped me with an interesting request.
 She is a very prolific crossword constructor (think: multiple publications a week) _and_ she keeps comprehensive records of those publications in a spreadsheet that is always up to date.[^1] She wanted a site to display that history in a clean and browsable way.

 I [built her that site](https://malaikahanda.com), and we published it yesterday.
 I'm really proud of how it turned out, and want to share some thoughts about how it came together.